ETS-Android5/Invi/docs/_pages/discoverInvi.md

 ### Recent transaction

 Invi shows recent transaction and total amount of recent purchases.
+The summary of purchases will show the total amount of purchase to date but the purchase items in listview will only be shown within the last 10 days

 .